The Moseley Homestead

 Resources

-The Center For Digital Heritage And Geospatial Information of the University of South Florida Libraries, in partnership with the Timberly Trust, are working to document, protect, and preserve the Moseley Homestead, an important national treasure and significant touchstone for the understanding of Florida’s early historic pioneer settlement.
+The Digital Heritage and Humanities Collections of the University of South Florida Libraries, in partnership with the Timberly Trust, are working to document, protect, and preserve the Moseley Homestead, an important national treasure and significant touchstone for the understanding of Florida’s early historic pioneer settlement.

 sharing the moseley’s history